mikesaurus/openapi-gen-alias-type-bug/README.md

 ```

 ### Actual Behavior
-When generating client code with openapi-generator and the `generateAliasAsModel` option set to `true`, model properties
+When generating client code with openapi-generator and the `generateAliasAsModel` option set to `true`, standard model
-of alias types are initialized to a new instance of the base object type, not the alias object type, and compilation fails.
+fields of alias object types are initialized to a new instance of the base object type, not the alias object type, and compilation fails.

-Actual code:
+For example:
 ```java
 public class StandardModelClass {
   private MapAliasModelClass mapAliasModel = new HashMap<String, String>();